Chatham House: "APC window-dressing Tinubu on a global stage" - Dele Momodu

 “I was with the President Muhammadu Buhari, the day he visited Chatham House seven years ago.
 He was solid and charismatic.
 He needed no one to prompt him.
 He answered questions eloquently and intelligently to the best of his abilities.

 “That is what Tinubu was expected to accomplish yesterday (Monday).
 What he did instead was like inviting helpers to sit the Joint Admissions and Matriculation Board examination.
-It is horrifying to watch some respected intellectuals like El-Rufai and Fayemi as they struggled to window dress Tinubu on a much hallowed global stage,” he lamented.
+It is horrifying to watch some respected intellectuals like El-Rufai and Fayemi as they struggled to window dress Tinubu on a much hallowed global stage.”

 Igbokwe releases supposed childhood photo of Tinubu